 You may already know that a green bubble means sending a regular text message instead of using iMessage, but it can also indicate that someone has blocked you.

-iMessages normally appear in blue text bubbles (messages between Apple devices).
-If you’ve enabled “Send as SMS” on your iPhone when iMessage is unavailable, your messages will be sent as SMS.
-Keep in mind Carrier messaging rates may apply.
+iMessage typically displays in blue text bubbles when exchanged between Apple devices.
+If “Send as SMS” is activated on your iPhone, your messages will be automatically sent as SMS when iMessage is unavailable.

-If you know someone has an iPhone and suddenly text messages between you and that person are green.
-This is a sign they’ve probably blocked you.
+If someone you know uses an iPhone, and you suddenly notice that text messages between the two of you turn green, it might indicate that they’ve blocked you.

-Perhaps the person doesn’t have cellular service or data connection or has iMessage turned off, so your iMessages fall back to SMS.
+Perhaps the person lacks cellular service or a data connection, or they might have iMessage deactivated, causing your iMessages to revert to SMS.

 We cannot be entirely sure since a green bubble doesn’t necessarily mean you’re blocked.
 So, we’re moving on to the next step.